How to Save Money for a House Down Payment

 So, where should you save?
 Look for high-yield savings accounts, money market accounts, and CDs.

 High-yield savings accounts look like regular savings accounts, but they come with much more competitive interest rates.
-Online banks like Ally and Radius Bank tend to offer the best rates these days.
+Online banks like Ally Bank and Marcus by Goldman Sachs tend to offer the best rates these days.

 And if you already know that buying a home is at least a few years away, check out a CD.
 A CD is a certificate of deposit account and it ties up your money for a set period of time, for which you can earn more interest.
 For CDs, credit unions tend to offer high-interest rates in comparison to the rest of the market.